Anyone who's yet to see the Season 2 finale of Better Things ought to do that first. If you're not planning on seeing it anyway, go right ahead.

 In this scene, Sam choreographs a dance sequence as a high school graduation present for Max.
 It caps an episode in which Max haggles for a mother-free graduation party and then suffers the broken promise of an absentee father during the ceremony.

-Pay attention to their in-character facial expressions: Sam's relaxed and steady focus, her occasional self-assured grin.
-She knows it may go under-appreciated like pretty much all the insane work she puts into parenting.
-But she wanted to do this thing of beauty for her daughter, and she's really nailing it.
+Pay attention here to their facial expressions: Sam's relaxed and steady focus, her self-assured grin.
+She knows the dance may go under-appreciated like pretty much all the insane work she puts into parenting, but she wanted to do this thing of beauty for Max, and she's nailing it.

-Alligood is exceptionally talented, but whereas Sam is also a professional actress on the show, Frankie is just a child.
+Alligood is exceptionally talented, but whereas her mom is also a professional actress on the show, Frankie is just a child.
 Like any teen, she's very selective about where she keeps her attention.
-She's quick-witted like her mom, but brash and inconsiderate in an adolescent way.
+She's quick-witted like her mother, but brash and inconsiderate in an adolescent way.
 Still a good kid wanting to rally, she's more careful here, more absorbed in her movements.